Sectoral Risk Assessment - Anti-money laundering and terrorist financing

 Money laundering is the means by which criminals make the proceeds of crime appear legitimate.
-The National Crime Agency (NCA) believes that money laundering costs the UK £24 billion a year1.
-Through preventing money laundering, we can take away criminals' incentives to traffic weapons, trade drugs or engage in human trafficking.
-Money laundering also includes the funding of terrorism, irrespective of the source of funds.
-So by preventing money laundering we help reduce corruption and create a better, safer society.
+The National Crime Agency (NCA) believes that serious and organised crime costs the UK £37 billion a year.
+By preventing money laundering, we can take away criminals' incentive to commit acquisitive crimes, for example trading drugs or human trafficking, so many of which particularly impact on the vulnerable.
+This helps reduce wider crime to create a better, safer society for everyone.

-The SRA is responsible for the supervision of anti-money laundering (AML), and we take our responsibilities very seriously.
-We owe a duty to society at large, and to protect the integrity of the legal sector through tackling professional enablers of money laundering.
-If the UK legal sector is to remain a trusted profession, we must work to identify those who would willingly help money launderers, and inform and educate those who might be unwittingly used by criminals.
+We are responsible for the supervision of authorised firms for their anti-money laundering (AML) compliance, and we take our responsibilities very seriously.
+We owe a duty to society at large, and to protect the integrity of the legal sector through tackling intentional and inadvertent enablers of money laundering.

-The risk-based approach is embedded in UK legislation and AML best practice.
-It means that firms should target their resources to the areas or products that are most likely to be used to launder money.
-Similarly, the SRA takes a risk-based approach to direct our resources to have the most intense supervision of the firms that are most likely to be used to launder money.
-We will ask to see firms' written risk assessment as part of our routine monitoring programme, or in response to specific information we have received.
-Your firm's risk assessment should not be disclosed to customers, or third parties.
+A risk-based approach is embedded in UK legislation and AML best practice.
+It means that firms should assess their risks and target their resources to the areas or products that are most likely to be used to launder money.
+Similarly, we take a risk-based approach to directing our resources, focusing effort most on supervising the firms that are most likely to be used to launder money.

 Who does it apply to?